DebeshJha/Kvasircapsule-SEG/README.md

 ## Pillcam
 <img src="img/pill_cam.JPG" width=30% height=20%>
 It is used for capturing video capsule frames.
-The examples of capsule endocopy polyp are below:
+The examples of capsule endocopy polyp frames are below:

 ## Dataset sample
 <img src="img/data.png">